iter8-tools/iter8/mkdocs/docs/reference/apispec.md

 # Iter8 API Specification

 !!! abstract "Abstract"
-    The Iter8 API provides two [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to automate metrics and AI-driven experiments, progressive delivery, and rollout of Kubernetes and OpenShift apps.
+    The Iter8 API provides two [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to automate metrics-based experiments, progressive delivery, and safe promotion of Kubernetes and OpenShift apps/ML models.

     1. The **Experiment** resource provides expressive controls required by application developers and service operators who wish to automate new releases of their apps in a robust, principled and metrics-driven manner.
-These controls encompass [testing, deployment, traffic shaping, and version promotion functions](../../../concepts/buildingblocks/) and can be flexibly composed to automate [diverse use-cases](../../../tutorials/knative/canary-progressive/).
+These controls encompass [testing, deployment, traffic engineering, and version promotion functions](../../../concepts/buildingblocks/) and can be flexibly composed to automate [diverse use-cases](../../../tutorials/knative/canary-progressive/).
     2. The **Metric** resource encapsulates the REST query that is used by Iter8 for retrieving a metric value from the metrics provider.
 Metrics are referenced in experiments.